Animators, we aim to make your life easier. The approach is taken with designing rigs.

 From modeling to rigging to animation, each step is meant to be taken under thought and consideration in ways

-that will compliment its fellow steps, so that at the end of the process we will get rigs that are optimized to the best performance while keeping all three values that we have found to be highly important to animators.
+that will complement its fellow steps, so that at the end of the process we will get rigs that are optimized to the best performance while keeping all three values that we have found to be highly important to animators.
 Appealing, lightweight and easy to use.

-Have fun animating with well built rigs
+Have fun animating with well-built rigs

 We want you to have fun animating with our rigs as much as you have fun driving your cars, well, when you tour the countryside not stuck in traffic obviously.
 That is our goal and we will continue to grow and develop in that direction.